-(f) Promote urban water conservation standards that are consistent with the California Urban Water Conservation Council's adopted best management practices and the requirements for demand management in Section 10631.

-(g) Establish standards that recognize and provide credit to water suppliers that made substantial capital investments in urban water conservation since the drought of the early 1990s.

-(h) Recognize and account for the investment of urban retail water suppliers in providing recycled water for beneficial uses.

-(i) Require implementation of specified efficient water management practices for agricultural water suppliers.

-(j) Support the economic productivity of California's agricultural, commercial, and industrial sectors.

-(k) Advance regional water resources management.

-10608.8. (a) Water use efficiency measures adopted and implemented pursuant to this part are water conservation measures subject to the protections provided under Section 1011.

-(b) This part does not limit or otherwise affect the application of Chapter 3.5 (commencing with Section 11340), Chapter 4 (commencing with Section 11370), Chapter 4.5 (commencing with Section 11400), and Chapter 5 (commencing with Section 11500) of Part 1 of Division 3 of Title 2 of the Government Code.

-(c) This part does not require a reduction in the total water used in the agricultural or urban sectors, because other factors, including, but not limited to, changes in agricultural economics or population growth may have greater effects on water use.
+- (f) Promote urban water conservation standards that are consistent with the California Urban Water Conservation Council's adopted best management practices and the requirements for demand management in Section 10631. - (g) Establish standards that recognize and provide credit to water suppliers that made substantial capital investments in urban water conservation since the drought of the early 1990s. - (h) Recognize and account for the investment of urban retail water suppliers in providing recycled water for beneficial uses. - (i) Require implementation of specified efficient water management practices for agricultural water suppliers. - (j) Support the economic productivity of California's agricultural, commercial, and industrial sectors. - (k) Advance regional water resources management. - 10608.8. (a) (1) Water use efficiency measures adopted and implemented pursuant to this part or Part 2.8 (commencing with Section 10800) are water conservation measures subject to the protections provided under Section 1011. - (2) Because an urban water supplier is not required to meet its urban water use target until December 31, 2020, pursuant to subdivision (b) of Section 10608.24, an urban water supplier's failure to meet those targets shall not establish a violation of law for purposes of any state administrative or judicial proceeding prior to January 1, 2021.
+This paragraph shall become inoperative on January 1, 2021. - (3) To the extent feasible, the department and the board shall provide for the use of water conservation reports required under this part to meet the requirements of Section 1011 for water conservation reporting. - (b) This part does not limit or otherwise affect the application of Chapter 3.5 (commencing with Section 11340), Chapter 4 (commencing with Section 11370), Chapter 4.5 (commencing with Section 11400), and Chapter 5 (commencing with Section 11500) of Part 1 of Division 3 of Title 2 of the Government Code. - (c) This part does not require a reduction in the total water used in the agricultural or urban sectors, because other factors, including, but not limited to, changes in agricultural economics or population growth may have greater effects on water use.
 This part does not limit the economic productivity of California's agricultural, commercial, or industrial sectors.

+-35 - SB 7

 (d) The requirements of this part do not apply to an agricultural water supplier that is a party to the Quantification Settlement Agreement, as defined in subdivision (a) of Section 1 of Chapter 617 of the Statutes of 2002, during the period within which the Quantification Settlement Agreement remains in effect.
-After the expiration of the Quantification Settlement Agreement, to the extent conservation water projects implemented as part of the Quantification Settlement Agreement remain in effect, the conserved water created as part of those projects shall be credited against the obligations of the agricultural water supplier pursuant to this part.
+After the expiration of the Quantification Settlement Agreement, to the extent conservation water projects implemented as part of the Quantification Settlement Agreement remain in effect, the eonserved water created as part of those projects shall be credited against the obligations of the agricultural water supplier pursuant to this part.